worldiaday/Awesome-InformationArchitecture/README.md

 - [The Informed Life](https://theinformed.life/) - Hosted by Jorge Arango.
 Available on Apple Podcasts, Spotify, Google Podcasts
 - [The Iowa Idea](https://www.theiowaidea.com/) - Hosted by Matt Arnold.
 Available on common podcast platforms.
 - [UX-radio](http://ux-radio.com/) - Hosted by Lara Fedoroff and Chris Chandler.
+- [What is Wrong with UX?](https://www.usersknow.com/podcast) - Hosted by Laura Klein and Kate Rutter.

 ### Episodes
 - ["How to Do Information Architecture", Talking Code Podcast](http://talkingcode.com/podcast/episode-18-abby-covert/)